 We know that excessive screen use before bed interferes with our ability to go to sleep and that’s without the stress of exposure to bad news on TV or the pressures of work and school.

 There’s no denying that technology has revolutionised almost every aspect of our daily lives.
 Our kitchens are groaning with gadgets to make food production quicker.
 We have fridge/freezers you could hide an ox in.
 Our cars are now basically mobile computers which move fast.
 We read books on a screen.
 Films and TV are always available on our phones.

 But what are we doing with the time we’ve saved?

 Mostly spending more time on the internet, creating our own little worlds where interaction seems real, but is not.
 Where we kid ourselves we have lots of friends and followers, many of whom we will never meet and who certainly would not recognise us in the street.

 And we are teaching our kids that this is an effective use of their spare time, instead of playing with them, talking to them, encouraging them to play outside.
 We are failing to teach them the skill of making ‘real’ friends, making small talk and taking an interest in what is really going on in their lives.

-This article first appeared as a guest post for Hello Mamas, the US mum meet mum website coming to the UK very soon.
+This article first appeared as a guest post for Hello Mamas, the US mum-meet-mum website.